-Keywords: CHC, supplier, a-cyano-4-OH-cinnamate, alpha-cyano-4-OH-cinnamate, CHC, monocarboxylic, acid, monocarboxylate, transporters, MCT, inhibitors, inhibits, lactate, pyruvate, glycolytic, metabolism, gliomas, antiangiogenesis, antitumoral, ACCA, á-cyano-4-hydroxy-cinnamic, acid, Antiangiogenics, Monocarboxylate, Transporters, Monocarboxylate, Transporters, Tocris Bioscience
+Keywords: CHC, CHC supplier, a-cyano-4-OH-cinnamate, alpha-cyano-4-OH-cinnamate, CHC, monocarboxylic, acid, monocarboxylate, transporters, MCT, inhibitors, inhibits, lactate, pyruvate, glycolytic, metabolism, gliomas, antiangiogenesis, antitumoral, ACCA, á-cyano-4-hydroxy-cinnamic, Antiangiogenics, Monocarboxylate, Transporters, 5029, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for CHC include:

-Jang et al (2016) A branched-chain amino acid metabolite drives vascular fatty acid transport and causes insulin resistance.
+Jang et al (2016) A branched-chain amino acid metabolite drives vascular fatty acid transport and causes Ins resistance.
 Nat Med 22 421 PMID: 26950361

 Do you know of a great paper that uses CHC from Tocris?
-If so please let us know.
+Please let us know.